kaishin/swiftbits/source/posts/2014-06-13-getting-started.md

-Type inference refers to the compiler's ability to implicitly determine the type of a variable without having to specify it in the declaration.
+Type inference refers to the compiler's ability to implicitly determine the type of a variable without having to specify it in the declaration:

 ~~~swift
 var opponentName = "Player 2"